JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 A win is determined in accordance to the aforementioned Wikipedia page: 'A player wins by capturing all of the opponent's pieces or by leaving the opponent with no legal move'.

-Draws only occur by mutual consent.
+Draws only occur by mutual consent for the purposes of this app.

 A move is defined as the movement of a piece, which may or may not terminate with a change of turn.